CIS192/website/src/pages/pythonic/index.md

 ### Positional Arguments and Args

+The [language reference](https://docs.python.org/3.7/reference/compound_stmts.html#function-definitions) succinctly describes positional and keyword arguments as follows:

+> If the form *identifier is present, it is initialized to a tuple receiving any excess positional parameters, defaulting to the empty tuple.
+If the form **identifier is present, it is initialized to a new dictionary receiving any excess keyword arguments, defaulting to a new empty dictionary.

 Sometimes, we might choose to be less explicit with our function signatures.
 Specifically, we can use the single asterisk `*` before a function argument to allow for a variable amount of inputs.
 Let's refactor our `add_two` function into `def add(*args)`.

 In our function definition, the multiple parameters are represented as a list: